 First, hire a licensed home inspector that will inspect the entire home.
 Don’t hire a roofer for the roof.
-A plumber for the plumbing.
+A plumber for the plumbing, since you can find a great Plumber online for all these services.
 An A/C guy, a landscaper, a structural engineer, an electrician and so forth.
 Too many cooks in the kitchen.
 And don’t hire your uncle Stu who once had a job on a construction site.
 A licensed home inspector looks at homes every day, knows what to look for and will advise you if you need to hire a specialist to look at a particular part of the home.

 Second, know the objective of the home inspection.
 It’s not to have everything fixed so that the home is brand spanking new.
 If that is what you want, then you need to buy the more expensive new home that is being sold down the street by the builder.
 It’s not to have the home upgraded so that it meets todays code standards.
 It’s not to fix cosmetic items like the tile that looks ugly in the hall bathroom.
 It’s not to ask for new features to be put on the home like a ceiling fan in the basement or sunscreens on the back of the home.

 The objective of a home inspection is two fold.
 First, it’s to create a long term document for the new buyer so that they can fix, replace and upgrade their new home as time and money allow.
 Hopefully, when you were making an offer your agent and you discussed a fair price based on condition of the property.
 The buyer should have this document to refer to over the next few years.
 Then, they should call the inspector up and have him do a new inspection.
 Yes, have your home inspected every 3-4 years, regardless of your plans to sell it.
 Second, the home inspection should disclose safety items and any big ticket items.